 How to Measure for a Toilet

 Replacing or installing a toilet can sound like a daunting task.
 With many types and styles of toilets to choose from, it’s easy to feel overwhelmed with decisions.
-Fortunately, with a few basic measurements, you can choose and install a toilet that’s a perfect fit for your bathroom, whether it’s a bathroom in your home, office or other business.
-Read on for directions on how to measure for your toilet and toilet seat.
+Fortunately, with a few basic measurements, you can choose and install a toilet that’s a perfect fit for your bathroom, whether it’s a bathroom in your home, office, or other business.
+This includes considering the space for commercial bathroom partitions, ensuring a seamless and functional layout.
+Read on for directions on how to measure for your toilet, toilet seat, and commercial bathroom partition.

 To get started measuring for your toilet, you’ll need:

 - Measuring tape or a ruler